6SL3PT/azure-ai-services/README.md

 **Description**

+- `success`: `bool`, Indicate if service can connect to Azure or able to extract data or not
 - `apiVersion`: `str`, Azure Document Intelligence model's API Version
 - `modelId`: `str`, ID of Azure Document Intelligence model
 - `content`: `str`, All of the string in document that model can extract